 This 37-credit program leads to initial/professional certification in teaching early childhood education and students with disabilities from birth through grade 2.
 Candidates must hold a current teaching certificate to be admitted and therefore may also use this degree to satisfy requirements for professional certification.
-Graduates of the program will be able to serve as teachers, leaders and directors of early childhood programs, development specialists, and teacher educators in a variety of early childhood and educational settings.
+Graduates of the program will be able to serve as teachers, leaders and directors of early childhood programs and development specialists in a variety of early childhood and educational settings.